 December 2016.
 Although I had no idea at the time, this would be my final Christmas in The Scottish Borders and my last walk around Bowmont.
 Sadly, it would also be my goodbye to Solo, who had to be put down just a few months later following a short illness.

 December 2016.
 While not as cold as the average Borders winter, some areas of the forest were pretty boggy that day and at times we had to carefully pick our way through the mush.
 This is my brother Cory contemplating his next move.

-Bowmont Forest, December 2016.
+December 2016.
 For me those walks around Bowmont Forest will forever be entwined with conversations about football, reminiscing about the good old days and talking of our hopes and plans for the future.
-In the back of my mind, I’d be thinking about the roast dinner that awaited me back at home, of the chocolates, the minced pies and cake.
-All the while Solo bounced about between the trees like a deranged rabbit, panting happily, pools of drool falling from his mouth.
+In the back of my mind, I’d be thinking about the roast dinner that awaited me back at home, not to mention chocolates, minced pies and cake.
+All the while Solo bounced about between the trees like a deranged rabbit panting happily, pools of drool falling from his mouth.